Dr.Kim Driftmier

 Dr. Kim Driftmier is board-certified in Orthopedic Surgery and is fellowship-trained in spine surgery.

+Dr. Driftmier attended undergraduate at the University of Southern California where he worked as an assistant athletic trainer with the football and baseball teams.
+He went to Drexel University for medical school, where he assumed a commitment to the United States Air Force.
+He completed an internship in Internal Medicine with the USAF and a residency in Orthopedic Surgery at the University of Hawaii.
+He also studied pediatric spinal deformity at The Shriners Hospital and rehabilitative medicine at the University of Washington.
 Upon completion of residency, Dr. Driftmier was stationed at Joint Base Elmendorf-Richardson, practicing general orthopedics and sports medicine.
 During his service to our country, Dr. Driftmier deployed to Syria with the United States Army Special Forces, for which he received The Bronze Star Medal.
 Upon returning home, he became the team doctor for the 212th Pararescue Squadron, Alaska’s Guardian Angels.
 After serving four proud years, Dr. Driftmier returned to civilian life and completed an orthopedic spine surgery fellowship at Harborview Medical Center/University of Washington and is also a member of the fellowship of AOSpine.
+In 2022, Dr. Driftmier was inducted into the fellowship class of the American Academy of Orthopedic Surgeons.

 Dr. Driftmier has special interests in both spine health and sports medicine.
 He believes that non-operative measures should be pursued whenever reasonable to restore health to an individual.
 His wide training in spine, sports, military, and internal medicine has given him a great diversity of orthopedic knowledge and experience.
 He greatly values continuing education in all areas of medicine and had the honor of starting the JBER-based journal club that brought surgeons from many Alaskan orthopedic practices together to better our community.